News of murders and kidnappings puts people off visiting the Philippines

 Is it safe to visit The Philippines?

 Good question.
-In 2014 there’s very little doubt that Mindanao should now be avoided by tourists and travelers.
-Unexplained murders of tourists and continued violence in the area simply makes it a no go area.
+In 2014 and 2016 there’s very little doubt that Mindanao should now be avoided by tourists and travelers.
+Unexplained murders of tourists and continued Abu Sayyaf / Islamic State violence in the area simply makes it a no go area.
 Checking out the foreign office advisory from your own country will no doubt reiterate the same thing.

-Meanwhile the rest of The Philippines is no more dangerous than anywhere else in South East Asia.
+Meanwhile the rest of The Philippines is no more dangerous than anywhere else in South East Asia unless you are drug dealer.
 Mindanao simply continues to be a localised violent area.
 More worryingly is the kidnapping and spread of violence against foreign nationals in the rest of the Philippines.
 Thankfully, so far, this seems random and infrequent at best.

 Where is a safe place to visit in The Philippines?